-Is it useful for us to know something about the afterlife and life after death?
-No, we can not buy anything directly.
-We normally can not communicate with the hereafter and the living beings there, can not look beyond our deaths.
-We live in this worldly “here and now” with the corresponding conditions and constraints.
+Is it useful for us to know something about the Beyond and life after death?
+No, we can not buy anything from this knowledge.
+We normally can not communicate with the Beyond and the living beings there, we can not look beyond our death.
+We live in this earthly “here and now” with the corresponding conditions and constraints.
 But there are many other aspects.
-Those who personally had such a near-death experience were usually deeply affected.
-They have experienced a love and security which reach down to the deepest roots of the soul and which we can not imagine here in this world.
-It gave them courage and meaning in life.
+Those who personally had such a Near-Death Experience were usually deeply affected by it.
+They have experienced a love and security reaching down to the deepest roots of the soul and which we can not imagine here in this world.
+It has given them courage to face life and meaning in life.

-As social beings, most people define their self-esteem over recognition by other people, be it friends, family members or colleagues.
-If you do not get this recognition, the self-esteem automatically decreases.
-The near-death experience gives rise to a new kind of self-esteem, being loved by unconditional ones.
-People are important because we are all connected, not because they need to support our self-confidence.
+As social beings, most people define their self- confidence over the recognition by others, be they friends, family members or colleagues.
+If they do not get this recognition, the self- confidence automatically decreases.
+The near-death experience gives rise to a new kind of self- confidence, being loved unconditionally.
+Fellow human beings are important because we are all connected, not because they must support our self-confidence.
 We are worth something, worth a lot, just because we are beings with an immortal soul.
 Since this soul is immortal, no one can take that value from us.

-In the monistic-materialistic view many define the meaning of their life from the visible successes in family (number of children, own house?), Occupation (career, social position), in a hobby (how many mountains have you forced, how many marathons did you run?) or else in private life (how many friends do you have, how many people value your company?).
-For in this view, life is over and done with the time of death.
+In the monistic-materialistic view, many define the meaning of their life from the visible successes in family (number of children, house of one’s own?), job (career, social position), in a hobby (how many mountains have you conquered, how many marathons did you run?) or else in private life (how many friends do you have, how many people value your company?).
+Because in this view, life is over and done with the time of death.
 For the Romans it was desirable to gain fame that extends beyond death to gain a little “eternal life” in this way.
-There is a small problem here: 7 billion people can not be made world famous by us!
+But there is a small problem here: just not everyone out of 7 billion people can become world famous!

-In the light of the hereafter, however, every human being is equally entitled to being and equally loved.
+In the light of the Beyond, however, every human being is equally entitled to exist and equally to be loved.
 Our life is a task within a long-lasting personal history.
 Even a modest and withdrawn life can simply have the meaning of sharing one’s love with few people.
-We know that our life goes on after death, not in the same world, not in the same body, not in the same sense organs, but in the same ego-consciousness.
-We take our memories and our knowledge, but above all love, empathy, “social competence”, and will develop them further.
+We know that our life continues after death, not in the same world, not in the same body, not with the same sense organs, but with the same self-consciousness.
+We take along our memories and our knowledge, but above all our capacity to love, empathy, “social competence”, and will develop them further.

-The near-death experiences teach us that much of the hereafter looks very different from what we are taught in the respective religious tradition.
+Every religion has a different teaching and knows only part of the truth.
+The near-death experiences teach us that much of the Beyond looks very different from what we are taught in our respective religious tradition.
 This teaches us openness and tolerance for other religions and opinions.

 A very important element of the near-death experience is the life review.
-No one is damned, no one is thrown into hell.
-Every human being has the opportunity to judge from a higher point of view about himself and perhaps to draw the consequences from it.
-This robs us of the all-too-human tendency to condemn other people for their actions or their otherness.
+Nobody gets damned, nobody gets thrown into hell.
+Every human being has the opportunity to judge from a higher point of view and perhaps even draw the consequences from it.
+This reduces the all-too-human tendency to condemn other people for their acts or for their otherness.

-For me it is an important thought that I will once in a life review see everything, how I worked on other people.
+For me it is an important thought that I will once in a life review see everything, how I affected other people.
 That can be very frustrating!
 We’re already stumbling over the slightest bad thought we’ve had, and the slightest negative impact we’ve made on others.
-No one has the chance to fool around here.
-From this arises a great responsibility for ourselves, for what we do, for how we work.
+Here no one has the chance to delude oneself.
+From this arises a great responsibility for ourselves, for what we do, for what we effect.